MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 This checkbox is|is not present in Microsoft Edge Stable v123.
 -->

 Microsoft Edge DevTools provide access to experimental features that are still in development.
-This article lists and describes the experimental features which are in either:
+This article lists and describes the experimental features that are in either:
 *  The latest version of the Canary preview channel of Microsoft Edge.
 *  The latest version of the Stable release of Microsoft Edge.